thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 const polyglot = new Polyglot({ locale: 'fr' })
 ```

-What's great is that it supports many locales, dozens of locales!
+What's great is that Polyglot supports many locales, dozens of locales!

-And there are the other less-used features like `unset` to remove a key from the phrases object, `clear` to remove all the phrases, `replace` to replace the current phrases with others.
+And then the less-used features:

+- `unset` to remove a key from Polyglot's phrases
+- `clear` to remove all the phrases from the Polyglot instance
+- `replace` to replace the current phrases with others
+- `has` to check if a translation exists for a given key

 ```js
 polyglot.unset('hello')